IDEAS Grant Competition

 Program Title: Broadening the Participation of Underrepresented Hispanic Minorities in International Education

-Destinations: Brazil, Colombia
+Destination(s): Brazil, Colombia

 Foreign Policy Goal Focus: Climate, Energy, and the Environment